-The AAP NICU Verification Program process is as easy as 1, 2, 3!
+Our program is as easy as 1, 2, 3!

-2. Complete a Pre-Review Questionnaire (PRQ).
+- Complete a Pre-Review Questionnaire (PRQ).

-3. Host a multidisciplinary survey team for a site visit.
+- Host a multidisciplinary survey team for a site visit.

 American Academy of Pediatrics (AAP)

-Levels of Neonatal Care," to define the most appropriate environment and care for newborns.
-Our Section on Neonatal-Perinatal Medicine, formed in 1975, educates pediatricians and neonatologists on the best practices for caring for newborns and infants.
+Levels of Neonatal Care, to define the most appropriate environment and care for newborns.
+The AAP Section on Neonatal-Perinatal Medicine, formed in 1975, educates pediatricians and neonatologists on the best practices in caring for newborns and infants.